Virtual Education

 Organized by the AAAP Epidemiology Committee

 Avian metapneumovirus (aMPV) has been a significant concern in the poultry industry.
 This webinar discusses the history of aMPV in the United States.
 We explore the evolutionary trajectory of the virus, its transmission dynamics, and the factors contributing to its spread.
 Presented by Dr. David Halvorson (Professor from the University of Minnesota).
 Additionally, the webinar provides up-to-date insights into the current outbreak situation, including the latest trends, control measures, and ongoing research efforts aimed at mitigating its impact.
-Presented by Dr. Steven Clark (Professional Veterinary Services Manager from Turkeys Huepharma Inc.).
+Presented by Dr. Steven Clark (Professional Veterinary Services Manager from Turkeys Huvepharma Inc.).

 Recent Outbreaks Infectious Laryngotracheitis (ILT): What have we learned?